mrisher/smtp-sts/mta-sts.md

 resecured the MX records.

-This attack is mitigated in part by the ability of a victim domain to (at any time) publish a new policy updating or revoking the cached, malicious policy, though this does require the victim domain to both obtain a valid CA-signed certificate and to understand and properly configure SMTP STS.
+This attack is mitigated in part by the ability of a victim domain to (at any time) publish a new policy updating the cached, malicious policy, though this does require the victim domain to both obtain a valid CA-signed certificate and to understand and properly configure SMTP STS.

 Similarly, we consider the possibilty of domains that deliberately allow untrusted users to serve untrusted content on user-specified subdomains.
 In some